Photosynthetic reaction centre protein family

 Photosynthetic reaction centre proteins are main protein components of photosynthetic reaction centres (RCs) of bacteria and plants.
 They are transmembrane proteins embedded in the chloroplast thylakoid or bacterial cell membrane.

 Plants, algae, and cyanobacteria have one type of PRC for each of its two photosystems.
 Non-oxygenic bacteria, on the other hand, have an RC resembling either the Photosystem I centre (Type I) or the Photosystem II centre (Type II).
 In either case, PRCs have two related proteins (L/M; D1/D2; PsaA/PsaB) making up a quasi-symmetrical 5-helical core complex with pockets for pigment binding.
 The two types are structurally related and share a common ancestor.
 Each type have different pockets for ligands to accommodate their specific reactions: while Type I RCs use iron sulfur clusters to accept electrons, Type II RCs use quinones.
 The centre units of Type I RCs also have six extra transmembrane helices for gathering energy.

 In bacteria

 The Type II photosynthetic apparatus in non-oxygenic bacteria consists of light-harvesting protein-pigment complexes LH1 and LH2, which use carotenoid and bacteriochlorophyll as primary donors.
 LH1 acts as the energy collection hub, temporarily storing it before its transfer to the photosynthetic reaction centre (RC).
-Electrons are transferred from the primary donor via an intermediate acceptor (bacteriophaeophytin) to the primary acceptor (quinine Qa), and finally to the secondary acceptor (quinone Qb), resulting in the formation of ubiquinol QbH2.
+Electrons are transferred from the primary donor via an intermediate acceptor (bacteriophaeophytin) to the primary acceptor (quinone Qa), and finally to the secondary acceptor (quinone Qb), resulting in the formation of ubiquinol QbH2.
 RC uses the excitation energy to shuffle electrons across the membrane, transferring them via ubiquinol to the cytochrome bc1 complex in order to establish a proton gradient across the membrane, which is used by ATP synthetase to form ATP.